 Purpose Statement:

-A subset of the work that Dirty Freehub accomplishes around “connection” is a focus on a deeper understanding of Indigenous peoples and the lands that they inhabit and steward.
+Within its broader mission of fostering connections, Dirty Freehub places emphasis on gaining a deeper understanding of Indigenous communities and their role as stewards of the lands they inhabit.
 Specifically, our guiding principles are to:

-Understand the complicated history of Indigenous peoples and white settlers on this continent. […]
+Understand the complicated history of Indigenous peoples and white settlers on […]

 One of our guiding principles at Dirty Freehub is “spend where your ride”.
 We think it is critically important that when you are visiting and riding in the backcountry that you spend some money in the local, supporting towns.
 That could be for gas, groceries, bike parts, a coffee, or a burger and beer.
 But not all of these dollars have the […]